 An employee may claim their dismissal was unjustifiable if they can show they were dismissed and they believe that:

-- the employer did not have a good reason to dismiss them
+• the employer did not have a good reason to dismiss them, or

 Fair process

-Employers do not have to have the process perfect; minor errors may not make the whole process unfair.
+Employers do not have to have to complete the process perfectly; minor errors may not make the whole process unfair.
 What is fair depends on the circumstances.
 Any relevant provisions in the employment agreement and workplace policies or processes must be followed.
-Where the workplace does not have clear guidance then the test will be: ‘what could a fair and reasonable employer have done in the circumstances’.
+Where the workplace does not have clear guidance then the test will be: ‘what could a fair and reasonable employer have done in the circumstances?’.
 For example, if an employment agreement does not have a notice period, then reasonable notice must be given.

 Good reason